cyrus-and/chrome-remote-interface/README.md

 - `port`: HTTP frontend port.
 Defaults to `9222`;
 - `secure`: HTTPS/WSS frontend.
 Defaults to `false`;
 - `local`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be returned.
-Defaults to `true`.
+Defaults to `false`.

 `callback` is executed when the protocol is fetched, it gets the following
 arguments: